LeoDoesCoding/Maze-Generator-and-Solver/README.md

  - Other maze-solving algorithms
  - Clean any code messes/optimise code

+ ## Project Parameters
+ - Generates a graph of nodes with a maximum of 4 bi-directional connections of equal value/distance, constrained by coordinate placement on a 2D array.
+    - There will always be a path from the start node to the end node.
+    - Not every coordinate has to have a node.
+ - Identifies a valid pathway.

+  ### Future Developments
+  - Add different algorithms for graph generation and path finding.
+  - Identify path of shortest distance.

 ## Algorithms
 ### Maze Generation Algorithm (Gen1)
 From a given starting coordinates, the first node is generated.
 Then, iterations occur to place nodes until the destination node is met.
 In each iteration, three values are generated at random: